 An example for the measurement of metal surfaces is the heat treatment over induction hardening.
 During this process, a component is placed in strong alternating field and there are heated and freezed into the requested structure.
 It is possible, to adjust the penetration of the heat into the material locally through controling of the frequency; only parts of the component are treated.
 The requested structure of the metal depends on a ideal temperature-time process.Therefore, it is vital to monitor the temperature permanently.

 - Sensing head is detached from the electronic box; therefore no influence of the electromagnetic field on the measurement results

 - Wavelength (1.0 μm / 1.6 μm / 2.3 μm) particularly for metal surfaces

 - Surrounding temperature compensation (TAmbient), e.g. through reference temperature

 - Reliable temperature measurement of metals from 50°C up to 1800°C

 - Fast temperature control through measurements within 1 ms

-- Measurement of small components through high optical resolutions (measurement sizes starting from 0.7 mm [0.03 in]) and spot size marking through double laser sighting
+- Measurement of small components through high optical resolutions (measurement sizes starting from 0.7 mm) and spot size marking through double laser sighting